jorgermurillo/SHARDS-C/README.md

 ```
 	make static
 ```
-The appropiate library file (libSHARDS.a or libSHARDS.so) will reside in the lib directory.
+The appropiate library file (libSHARDS.so or libSHARDS.a) will reside in the lib directory.
 Afterwards you can either copy the library file and the SHARDS.h to the standard path:

 ```
 	sudo cp lib/libSHARDS.* /usr/local/lib
 	sudo cp /include/SHARDS.h /usr/local/include
 ```

 Alternatively, just put the files in a folder (or leave them in /lib/) and add that directory to LIBRARY_PATH (for the static library, libSHARDS.a) and/or to LD_LIBRARY_PATH (for the shared library, libSHARDS.so).
-With this method you will have to include the SHARDS.h file in thedirectory of the project that will use this library.
+With this method you will have to include the SHARDS.h file in the directory of the project that will use this library.

 ## Instructions on how to use SHARDS